What Causes Period Pain?

 Most women experience period pain at some point in their lives.
-It’s common for period pain to start when you begin your period and last for 2-3 days.
+It’s common for period pain to start when you begin your period and last for two to three days.
 You may suffer from cramps around your stomach or a dull pain around your back and thighs.

 There are a range of specific drugs for period pain that are available over the counter.
-For example, Midol* products and Maxidol** are drugs that can help relieve your menstrual pain - you can buy them without a prescription.
+For example, Midol®† products and Maxidol®** are drugs that can help relieve your menstrual pain, and you can buy them without a prescription.
 To be sure a product is suitable for you, always read and follow the label.